xstraven/rust-gpu/README.md

 # rust-gpu
-Playing around with GPU workloads using Rust with burn.dev and WASM
+Playing around with GPU workloads using Rust with burn.dev and WASM.